-The company was founded in 1913 when a solution needed to be found to manage the harmful emissions from the smelting operations of the Besshi copper mine on the Japanese island of Shikoku.
-The solution they found innovatively used a chemical process to turn the harmful sulphur dioxide emissions into a useful plant fertilizer.
+The company was founded in 1913 when a solution was needed to manage the harmful emissions from the smelting operations of the Besshi copper mine on the Japanese island of Shikoku.
+The innovative solution they found used a chemical process to turn the harmful sulphur dioxide emissions into a useful plant fertiliser.
 This approach of building businesses that solve a social or environmental problem has been a guiding principle for the company ever since.
 Their founder’s precept states “We must not merely see business profits but must contribute broadly to society through our business activities.”

-Sumitomo Chemical’s challenge is to develop a new product or framework using cutting edge technology to optimise food production and reduce food waste, radically improving crop yields.
-The company is particularly looking into the application of agricultural biosensors for both big and small producers.
+Sumitomo Chemical’s challenge is to develop a new product or framework using cutting-edge technology to optimise food production and reduce food waste, while radically improving crop yields.
+Specifically, the company is looking into the application of agricultural biosensors for both big and small producers.

 Get to know the team: